savchenko/debian/roles/nginx/README.md

-# EteSync
+# nginx

-Configures [nginx](https://tracker.debian.org/pkg/nginx) on the target host.
+Configures [nginx](https://tracker.debian.org/pkg/nginx) on a target host.
 The purpose of this role is not to expose every parameter imaginable to Ansible, but to provision hosts efficiently and consistently.
 Edit `.j2` templates if you must.

 ## Requirements